kigster/sym/README.md

 > * Automatic detection of password-protected keys,
 > * and more...

-The main point behind this gem is to allow you to store sensitive application secrets in your source code repo as `AES-256-CBC`-encrypted files or strings (this is the same encryption algorithm that US Government uses internally).
+The main point behind this gem is to allow you to store sensitive application shhh in your source code repo as `AES-256-CBC`-encrypted files or strings (this is the same encryption algorithm that US Government uses internally).
 The output of the encryption is always a (urlsafe) `base64`-encoded string, without the linebreaks.

 The private key (encrypted or not) is also a base64-encoded string, typically 45 characters long (unless it's password encrypted, in which case it is considerably longer).